robertgzr/LuaSnip/DOC.md

 prefixed with the snippets' indentation.

-The second parameter is a table of indices of jumpable nodes whose text is passed to the function.
+The second parameter is a table of jump-indices.
+The text contained in the corresponding nodes is passed to the function.
 The table may be empty, in this case the function is evaluated once upon snippet-expansion.
 If the table only has a single node, it can be passed directly without wrapping